 - Working in harmony with its environment: The energy-efficient houses in ITER also work so well because they are optimally adapted to their location and climatic conditions, thus saving energy.
 A house would only work 100 meters so much more.
 This does not mean that our way of working is rooted in our office and that we do not have to step out; It is much more about creating the working conditions that are most ideal for us and our workflow: for example, the desktop on our computer.
 An organizing system in the office where every thing has its own place.
 And above all - very important - a certain routine in the work environment, so that all the little things that have to be done casually, can routinely quasi run out of the FF, so we do not have to waste additional energy on such trifles.

 Conclusion: no model for Germany?

-Today, the Canary Islands already cover more than 15 percent of their renewable energy needs - more than twice as much as the EU average.
-And the example shows quite clearly: Environmental protection can teach many things for a better, more productive working environment and maybe implement and improve some of it in their own projects.
+The Canary Islands already cover more than 15 percent of their energy requirements from renewable energies - more than twice as much as the EU average.
+And the example shows quite clear: You can learn many things from environmental protection for better, more productive work and maybe implement and improve some of them in your own projects.

-The rest of the energy supply in the Canary Islands, however, is largely dependent on the outside.
-The eco-houses should now help to find energy-efficient solutions for warm regions.
-For me, that's exactly the big sticking point in the eco-house settlement: The Canary Islands offers with permanent sunshine, wind and heat practical ideal climatic conditions for co2-neutral houses.
-Unfortunately, the system is simply not transferable to our cold region: In the cold north, greater energy efficiency is likely to be required for energy efficiency.
-But ITER has no answer.
+However, the rest of the energy supply on the Canary Islands is largely dependent on external sources.
+The eco-houses should now help to make energy-efficient Solutions found for warm regions.
+For me, that is exactly the big sticking point of the eco-house settlement: With permanent sun, wind and heat, the Canary Islands offer practical, ideal climatic conditions for CO2-neutral houses.
+This is simply transferrable to our cold region System Unfortunately not: In the cold north, more energy efficiency will probably have to be invested.
+However, ITER has no answer to this.